mykmal/drab/README.md

 To run DREX, submit the `scripts/run_drex.sh` shell script as a SLURM job with the appropriate flags as shown below.
 For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex`, run the command
 ```
-sbatch --export=TISSUE_A="Whole_Blood",TISSUE_B="Brain_Cortex",GENES="all_genes",PERMUTATIONS="1000",DREX=$(pwd) scripts/run_drex.sh
+sbatch --export=TISSUE_A="Whole_Blood",TISSUE_B="Brain_Cortex",GENES="all_genes",DREX=$(pwd) scripts/run_drex.sh
 ```
 In practice, replace `Whole_Blood` and `Brain_Cortex` with the names of your desired tissues and `all_genes` with the name of your annotation file.
-If desired, you can also change the default value of 1,000 permutations for approximating the null distribution.

 The results will be saved to `output/Whole_Blood-Brain_Cortex-all_genes.txt`.
 (Here `Whole_Blood`, `Brain_Cortex`, and `all_genes` will be replaced with the tissue names and annotation file name you specified when running DREX.)
 This is a tab-delimited, plain-text file without a header line.
 Each line contains information for a single gene, with the following fields:

 1. Gene name
 2. Gene ID (e.g. from ENSEMBL)
-3. The likelihood-ratio test p-value
+3. The p-value for testing H~0~: the gene is regulated identically in both tissues
-4. The distribution-free test p-value
+4. The p-value from a paired t-test for testing H~0~: the two expression imputation models have equal prediction loss

-If the p-values for a given gene are significant, then we conclude that the genetic regulation of that gene's expression is significantly different between the two tissues.
+If the DREX p-value (in field 3) for a given gene is sufficiently small, then we conclude that the genetic regulation of that gene's expression is significantly different between the two tissues.

 **Important:** The reported p-values are not corrected for multiple testing.
 A Bonferroni correction or some other appropriate family-wise error rate method should be applied before drawing conclusions.